• Skip to main content

 Using one set of stakes, lay them out parallel, leaving spaces between each stake.
 Place them so that the center mark is facing up.
 Do this for all the stakes in this set.

-Use the stake weight to hold the stakes in place as you go so that you don’t have to hold things down and move the stakes at the same time.
+Use the spoke weight to hold the stakes in place as you go so that you don’t have to hold things down and move the stakes at the same time.

 Weaving in the perpendicular stakes